 Transfer dough to a greased bowl and cover with plastic wrap; set aside in a warm place and let rise until doubled, about 1 hr.
 Grease tow large-cup muffin tins.
-Melt 6 tbsp butter and stir in 1½ tsp maple extract; set aside.
+Melt 6 tablespoon butter and stir in 1½ teaspoon maple extract; set aside.

 Gently punch down dough and divide in half.
 Roll into 2 12-by-18-inch rectangles on a lightly floured work surface.
 Spread maple-butter mixture evenly over both rectangles.
 Sprinkle each with half the brown sugar and walnuts.
 Roll tightly into logs, starting at the long edge, and pinch seams together.
 Cut each log into 6 3-inch pieces for a total of 12 buns.
 Place in muffin tins cut side up, cover and allow to rise for 30 min.
 Heat oven to 325°F Bake until golden brown, 28 to 30 min.

-Combine caramel topping and 1½ tsp maple extract. carefully remove hot buns from pan and place on a clean baking sheet; drizzle with caramel.
+Combine caramel topping and 1½ teaspoon maple extract. carefully remove hot buns from pan and place on a clean baking sheet; drizzle with caramel.

-For icing: Melt 3 tbsp butter and stir together with confectioners' sugar and 2 tbsp milk; drizzle over buns.
+For icing: Melt 3 tablespoon butter and stir together with confectioners' sugar and 2 tablespoon milk; drizzle over buns.
 Serve warm or cool.
 Store airtight for up to two days.